Privilege Escalation

 setcap cap_setuid+ep /home/demo/python3

-As a result, the user demo received the privilege to run the python3 program as root because here admin has upraised the privilege by using cap_setuid+ep which means all privilege is assigned to the user for that program.
-But if you will try to find 4000 permission files or programs then it might not be shown for /home/dome/python3.
+As a result, the admin has granted the user demo the privilege to run the python3 program as root by using cap_setuid+ep.
+This means the system assigns all privilege to the user for that program.
+But if you try to find 4000 permission files or programs, then it might not show for /home/dome/python3.

-Note: the user home directory should be not accessible for other users because if it is accessed to other non-root users then other users will also proficient to take the privilege of capabilities set for user demo.
+Note: Other users should not access the user home directory because if non-root users access it, they will also gain the privileges of the capabilities set for the user demo.

-Assuming an intruder has compromised the host machine as local user and spawn the least privilege shell and he looked for system capabilities and found empty capability (ep) over suid is given python3 for user demo that means all privilege is assigned to user for that program, therefore taking advantage of this permission he can escalate into high privilege from low privilege shell.
+Assuming an intruder compromises the host machine as a local user and spawns the least privileged shell.
+He looks for system capabilities and finds that the system gives the empty capability (ep) over suid to python3 for user demo.
+This means the system assigns all privileges to the user for that program.
+Therefore, by taking advantage of this permission, he can escalate from a low-privilege shell to a high-privilege shell.

 getcap -r / 2>/dev/null